lucasnell/gameofclones-data/data/README.md

 `Ives et al. 2020 Data Fig2_1.csv` to `parasitism-2001-2016.csv`
 and
 `Ives et al. 2020 Data Fig3A.csv` to `symbionts-2012-2017.csv`
-Lastly, put both inside the `_results/_data` folder.
+Lastly, put both inside the `data` folder.

 The following files are referred to in this repo's scripts and are simply intermediate files containing simulation code that takes a while to run:

 * `stable-sims-aphid_d.csv`: Simulations of how aphid dispersal affect the final states of the system.
-See `_results/stable-sims-aphid_d.R` for more.
+See `scripts/stable-sims-aphid_d.R` for more.
 * `stable-sims-wasp_d.csv`: Simulations of how wasp dispersal affect the final states of the system.
-See `_results/stable-sims-wasp_d.R` for more.
+See `scripts/stable-sims-wasp_d.R` for more.